RockLikeAmadeus/swe-toolbox/general/design-and-architecture/behavior-driven-development/_index.md

 # Learning progress

-BDD in Action, Chapter 4
+BDD in Action, Chapter 4.
+Search for

+Let’s start by introducing the client you’ll work with throughout the rest of the book

 # High-Level Process